-The Company has adopted a Clawback Policy, which would be triggered by any restatement of the Company's financial statements.
-The Clawback Policy covers performance-based incentive and equity compensation awarded when vesting, settlement or payment is contingent upon the achievement of a specified performance metric.
-Excess compensation, determined to be the amount of compensation that would not have been paid to the executive officer if the financial statements were correct at the time of the payment, would be subject to recoupment at the discretion of the Compensation Committee.
+The Company has adopted a Compensation Recovery Policy, which would be triggered by a material restatement of the Company's financial statements.
+The Compensation Recovery Policy, which is intended to comply with Section 10D of the Securities and Exchange Act of 1934 and Nasdaq Listing Rule 5608 (the "Compensation Recovery Rule"), covers performance-based incentive and equity compensation awards erroneously received during the applicable recovery period if the vesting, settlement or payment of such awards is contingent upon the achievement of a specified performance metric ("erroneously received compensation").
+Such erroneously received compensation, calculated in accordance with the Compensation Recovery Rule and generally determined to be the amount of compensation that would not have been paid to the executive officer if the financial statements were correct at the time of the payment, will be subject to recoupment in accordance with the terms of the Compensation Recovery Rule.